reachjason/Web3-Operator-Handbook/ch02-executing.md

 1. Annual planning meeting - where are we headed?
 2. Quarterly meeting - what did we do right? what are we doing next?
 3. Weekly meeting - how are we tracking toward the goal?
-4. 1:1 meeting - how are you doing? let’s solve an issue
+4. 1:1 Meeting - how are you doing? let’s solve an issue
+5. All Hands / Community Call

 All other time is used to: